Huzi Blogs

 What Are CSS Variables?

 CSS Variables are entities defined by CSS authors that contain specific values to be reused throughout a document.
-They are set using custom property notation (e.g., --main-color: #007bff;) and are accessed using the var() function (e.g., color: var(--main-color);).
+They are set using custom property notation (e.g., --main-colour: #007bff;) and are accessed using the var() function (e.g., colour: var(--main-colour);).

 The key difference from Sass variables is that CSS variables are resolved by the browser during runtime, not compiled beforehand.
 This allows them to be updated with CSS or even JavaScript.